 The harsh impact that comes with a truck accident could cause spinal cord trauma.
 As a result, victims can experience paralysis or other mobility issues.

 When involved in a truck accident, someone could find themselves with a pinned leg or arm.
 The only solution might be amputation.

 Accidents can leave you overwhelmed and unsure as to what route to take for justice.
-You don’t need to let the debt from your accident take over your life.
+You don’t need to let the debt, pain, and stress from your accident take over your life.
 If someone’s negligence caused your accident, you can file a personal injury claim.
 Here at Stewart Miller Simmons Trial Attorneys, we can take you through the legal process.
 With our team of experienced attorneys, we can help reduce that stress and provide the proper legal representation needed to gain maximum compensation.

 Our firm takes the time to learn about your situation.
 We treat you as our family.
-Get a free consultation with us and we can discuss your options and come up with an effective strategy, and get the process started.
+Get a free consultation with us and we can discuss your options, come up with an effective strategy, and get the process started.
 Contact us to learn more.